EOSIO/welcome/docs/03_tutorials/20_tic-tac-toe-game-smart-contract-single-node.md

 cleos push action tictactoe create '{"challenger":"challenger", "host":"host"}' --permission host@active
 ```

-### Push 'move' to the single node testnet to make game moves
+### Push 'move' to the Smart Contract to make game moves
 Players make moves in turn by pushing ‘move’ actions to the blockchain.
 The host moves first, and each move must be signed by the appropriate account.

 The move action takes five parameters, the "challenger", the "host", the player who makes the move or "by" and "row" and "column" parameters to show where the marker is placed.